 Washington State’s Transition from WASL to WCAP Online Testing

-Time4Learning and Time4Writing—two online services that teach many of the Washington MSP test skills—offer this page to support your research on the best ways to help your kids with WA WCAP test practice and preparation.
+Time4Learning—an online service that teaches many of the Washington MSP test skills—offers this page to support your research on the best ways to help your kids with WA WCAP test practice and preparation.

 Washington WCAP at a Glance

 Washington public school students take the following WCAP tests:

 Washington MSP Tests: 3rd Grade – 8th Grade

 As the WASL replacement for grades 3-8, the Washington Measurements of Student Progress tests are aligned to Washington’s Essential Academic Learning Requirements (EALRs).
 These Washington State Learning Standards define what students should learn in every grade.
 The Washington MSP testing will be administered as follows:

 WA MSP Test – Reading: 3rd, 4th, 5th, 6th, 7th, and 8th grades.

 WA MSP Test – Math: 3rd, 4th, 5th, 6th, 7th, and 8th grades.

 WA MSP Test – Writing: Fourth and seventh grades